2called-chaos/db_sucker/README.md

 ### General

 * Ruby 2.3.0 has a bug that might segfault your ruby if some exceptions occur, this is fixed since 2.3.1 and later
-* Consumers that are waiting (e.g. deferred or slot pool) won't release their tasks, if you have to few consumers you might softlock

 ### SSH errors / MaxSessions